RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Drawing/ClearDrawList/README.md

 # ClearDrawList

 ## Description
-Removes all entries in drawList `layer`
+Removes all entries in drawList `layer`.

 ## Parameters
 - `layer`
-Layer of the drawList to clean
+Layer of the drawList to clean.

 ## Return Value
 None.